treyhunner/treyhunner.github.com/source/_posts/2019-06-18-loop-better-a-deeper-look-at-iteration-in-python.markdown

 ## Looping without a for loop

-Now that we've learned about iterators and the `iter` and `next` functions, we're going to try to manually looping over an iterable without using a `for` loop.
+Now that we've learned about iterators and the `iter` and `next` functions, we're going to try manually looping over an iterable without using a `for` loop.

 We'll do so by attempting to turn this `for` loop into a `while` loop: